PROJECT: Knowledge management for Madhya Pradesh State Action Plan on Climate Change (SAPCC)

 Project Reference: AAAS-0019

-As an initial task, CDKN supported the SCCKMC in preparing knowledge products targeted to the relevant State Departments to guide officials on how to proceed with implementation.
-These briefs are intended to summarise and package the essential information from the SAPCC in an easy-to-read and attractive format.
+CDKN supported the Centre to prepare policy briefs and articles for the relevant State Departments – to guide officials on how to implement the Action Plan.
+These products aim to summarise and package the essential information from the Action Plan in an easy-to-read and attractive format.

-The entire SAPCC has been summarized in a Policy Brief which outlines the key actions contained in the plan, and the overall institutional and policy reforms required.
+The entire Action Plan is summarised in a Policy Brief that outlines the key actions contained in the plan, and the overall institutional and policy reforms required.

-Sector specific Briefing Notes have published for 9 sectors: Forestry; Water resources; Agriculture and allied services; Human Health; Urban development and transport; Energy; Renewable energy; Industry; and Rural development.
-Certain cross-cutting issues such as gender, and technology development, have also been contained within a separate briefing note.
+Sector specific Briefing Notes have published for nine sectors: Forestry; Water resources; Agriculture and allied services; Human Health; Urban development and transport; Energy; Renewable energy; Industry; and Rural development.
+Certain cross-cutting issues such as gender, and technology development, are covered in a separate briefing note.

-A further Science Brief provides an overview of the climate science in Madhya Pradesh, in terms of the current and projected vulnerability of the state from the changing climate.
-This is based on a findings from a comprehensive vulnerability assessment carried out in the state.
+A further Science Brief provides an overview of the climate science in Madhya Pradesh, highlighting the current and projected vulnerability of the state from the changing climate.
+This is based on a findings from a comprehensive vulnerability assessment.

-These documents are now being routinely utilized by EPCO when engaging with the departments and stakeholders to help raise awareness and understanding on the importance of implementation of the SAPCC.
+These documents are now routinely used by the state government’s nodal agency (Environmental Planning and Coordination Organisation – EPCO) when engaging with the departments and stakeholders to raise awareness and understanding of the Action Plan.